MIDDLE SCHOOL COMMUNITY SERVICE AND ADVENTURE PROGRAM

 Spending time in the rainforest is an incredible part of this trip.
 We take time to absorb the biodiversity and wildlife as we hike to a pristine waterfall and swim in the nearby natural pools.
 We then get up high to zip-line through the canopy, seeing this spectacular place from a different angle!

-journey to the coast and butterfly garden (DAY 10)
+Journey to the coast and butterfly garden (Day 10)

 Hiking out from our jungle camp leads us to one of the largest butterfly gardens in Costa Rica.
 Over half a million different animal species are known to live throughout Costa Rica, with Butterflies accounting for more that 1,200!
 At the garden, we find ourselves surrounded by hundreds of gentle butterflies.
 We keep an eye out for the distinguished owl’s eye butterfly and the blue Morpho.
 We then continue our journey to the Caribbean coast and start to explore the local area before we settle into our next accommodation.

-CARIBBEAN coastline (DAYS 11 & 12)
+Caribbean coastline (Days 11 and 12)

 When we are on the coast, we spend a day exploring the local area, including Cahuita National Park where we can relax on the sands of the Caribbean coast and swim in the ocean.
 Abundant in wildlife, we keep our eyes open in the National Park for sloths, monkeys, snakes, and more!
 We explore Puerto Viejo, one of Costa Rica’s most spectacular and famous surf spots.
 We take to the water with a surf lesson and kayak from the coast upriver into the jungle looking for wildlife that might include howler monkeys, white-faced capuchins, boas, and more birds than you could ever imagine!
 Listen up, as locals usually speak their own language called Patois (pronounced “patua”) which is a mix of Afro-Caribbean English, Spanish, and French!

-chocolate tour and final banquet (DAY 13)
+Chocolate tour and final banquet (Day 13)

 Start the day learning about holistic medicine and traditional chocolate harvesting from the Bribri people.
 After hands-on demonstrations and of course some tasting, we head back to San Jose for our final night banquet, RLT style!